citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ## Add cheat GUI ([#6090](https://github.com/citra-emu/citra/pull/6090), [#6234](https://github.com/citra-emu/citra/pull/6234)) by [JosJuice](https://github.com/JosJuice)

-For a long time, if you wanted to add cheats in-game, you needed to do this manually via editing a text file containing the cheat code(s) in the [Citra User Directory](https://citra-emu.org/wiki/user-directory/).
+For a long time, if you wanted to add cheats in-game, you needed to do this manually by editing a text file containing the cheat code(s) in the [Citra User Directory](https://citra-emu.org/wiki/user-directory/).
 This proved to be a complicated way to do things, especially when taking Android’s file management systems into consideration.

 Fans of Citra had been begging for an intuitive way to add cheats to their favorite 3DS games.
 [JosJuice](https://github.com/JosJuice), a developer for the GameCube and Wii emulator [Dolphin](https://dolphin-emu.org/), stepped up to the task and added a cheat GUI based off of Dolphin’s own implementation!